Mediated Semi-Quantum Key Distribution with Improved Efficiency: Security Analysis

+Finally, let $c_0(x)$ be the number of $0$'s in the bit-string $x$; similarly define $c_1(x)$ to be the number of $1$'s in the bit string $x$.
+From this, we may write Equation \ref{eq:final-p-and-m} as follows:

+Note that, since the above state is normalized (due to the unitarity of the attack operations), it holds that:

+Now, consider the state created by Eve for the entanglement based protocol, namely Equation \ref{eq:ent-state}.
+Using the same function $\pi_A$ and $\pi_B$, we may write it as:

+We now change basis for those qubits of $A$ where $\Theta_A$ is a zero (also for those qubits in $B$'s register).
+We write $\pi_A(+,i_1)$ to be the function which places a character ``$+$'' in the output string wherever $\Theta_A = 0$ (same for $\pi_B$).
+This allows us to write $\ket{\zeta_0}$ as:

-From Equation \ref{eq:final-ent-state}, and using the above normalization requirement of the prepare and measure state, it is clear that the probability of not aborting, then, is strictly positive.
-Since, following this stage, the two protocols are identical, the claim follows and so proving security against general attacks in the entanglement based protocol will imply security against general attacks for the real prepare-and-measure version; that is, $\texttt{Gen-Ent} \Longrightarrow \texttt{Gen-PM}$.
+where $M = \sqrt{2^{c_0(\Theta_A)}}\sqrt{2^{c_0(\Theta_B)}} > 0$ and $\ket{\nu}_{ABCE}$ is some quantum state where the $A$ or $B$ registers contain at least one $\ket{-}$ in a position where the corresponding $\Theta_{A/B}$ is a zero.
+That is $\ket{\nu}_{ABCE}$ is a state which would cause an abort of the protocol.
+From the above, it is clear that, conditioning on \emph{not} aborting, the state collapses to Equation \ref{eq:p-and-m-final2}, the actual state resulting from the prepare-and-measure semi-quantum protocol.
+Furthermore, it is clear from Equation \ref{eq:normalized}, along with $M>0$, that the probability of not aborting is strictly positive.
+This completes the reduction.
+Thus, since, following this stage, the two protocols are identical, the claim follows and so proving security against general attacks in the entanglement based protocol will imply security against general attacks for the real prepare-and-measure version; that is, $\texttt{Gen-Ent} \Longrightarrow \texttt{Gen-PM}$.

 Clearly this entanglement based protocol is not an efficient one, however that does not matter.
 Instead, we are showing that for any attack against the prepare and measure protocol (which never aborts unless the noise is too high) there exists an attack against the entanglement one such that (1) the quantum states, conditioning on a non-abort of the entanglement protocol, are identical in both protocols (thus any key-rate computation in one will apply to the other); (2) this equivalent attack always has a non-zero probability of not aborting (so that we are not analyzing any cases in the entanglement protocol that cannot occur in order to prove security of the prepare and measure protocol).
 Note that there are attacks against the entanglement protocol, as discussed, which always abort; however from the above, those attacks do not show up in the prepare and measure version and so are not worth analyzing (as we care only about the prepare and measure protocol).
 Note also that there may be more attacks against the entanglement protocol; thus if the entanglement protocol is secure with a positive key rate, the prepare and measure protocol will also be secure with a key rate at least as high (possibly higher).